ariebovenberg/whenever/docs/overview.rst

 This is the simplest way to represent a moment on the timeline, independent of human complexities like timezones or calendars.
 An ``Instant`` maps 1:1 to UTC or a UNIX timestamp.
-Its great for storing when something happened (or will happen) regardless of location.
+It's great for storing when something happened (or will happen) regardless of location.

 >>> livestream_starts = Instant.from_utc(2022, 10, 24, hour=17)